tricksterYDY/TIL/HTML/ChatGPT_questions.md

    In this example, the `em` unit is used to set the font size of `h1` and `p` elements relative to the font size of the `body`.

 2. **rem:**
-   - The `rem` unit is also a relative unit, but it is based on the font size of the root element (usually the `<html>` element).
+   - The `rem` unit is also a relative unit, but it is based on the font size of the root element (usually the `<html>` element). `rem` stands for "root em".
 This makes `rem` more predictable and easier to manage, especially in complex layouts.

    Example:
    ```css